casework/CASE-Profile-gufo/CONTRIBUTE.md

 1. Substitute all references to the "example" ontology with the desired ontology.
 Generally, this is handled by:
    1. Update the [README](README.md) to change the name of the repository.
 (Minimally, the title line should be revised.)
    1. Addressing the "TODOs" in [`dependencies/Makefile`](dependencies/Makefile)
+   1. Updating the submodule pointer to the UCO profile for the external ontology.
+The example given is that [`CASE-Profile-Example`](https://github.com/casework/CASE-Profile-Example)'s profile ontology `owl:import`s [`UCO-Profile-Example`](https://github.com/ucoProject/UCO-Profile-Example)'s profile ontology for the Example Ontology, with the UCO profile file tracked by Git submodule.
    1. Updating the TSV files under [`etc/`](etc/).
 This is to support local-file editing with some ontology tooling (developed for [UCO Issue 449](https://github.com/ucoProject/UCO/issues/449)).
 [These lines](https://github.com/ucoProject/UCO/blob/1.2.0/src/create-catalog-v001.xml.py#L68-L77) describe the file formats.
    1. Renaming the [ontology file under `/ontology`](ontology/case-example.ttl), and updating its contents.
    1. Renaming the [shapes file under `/shapes`](shapes/sh-case-example.ttl), and updating its contents.
 If the profile does not require shapes, the directory `shapes` can be removed.